 Quality is essential when it comes to these handbags.
 Low-quality fabric and imitation leather are poor options when it comes to this type of bag.
 Instead, choose those with durable hardware and materials.
 You can expect to pay between $80 and $300 for a good quality concealment bag.
 Since size, shape, and features vary, consider the pros and cons of each before buying.

 Small bags are less bulky and easy to grab and go.
 It is also easy to keep the purse on your body because you are not carrying a lot of extra items.
-Some styles have compartments for small everday essentials but overall, these bags remain lightweight.
+Some styles have compartments for small every day essentials but overall, these bags remain lightweight.

 - GTM Tooled Cowhide Gun Holster Purse - A slash-resistant shoulder strap with cross body length easily snaps on and off if you want to use the bag as a clutch.
 Made from soft leather embossed with a rose pattern design, it includes multiple compartments for a cell phone, credit/debit cards, sunglasses and features a gun compartment on the back that zips open on three sides.
+This bag was on NRA Family's list of top concealed carry bags for women.
 It retails for about $100.

 - Cool Blue Leather Compact Carrie - The double-sided design of this compact bag acts as a wallet on one side with a zippered compartment containing dividers for a phone and cards, while the other side contains an adjustable removable holster to keep your firearm safely tucked away.
-It comes in a light blue shade and sells for just under $150.
+It comes in a light blue and a bright red shade and sells for just under $160.

 This size is a practical one when it comes to carrying a concealed weapon.
 You'll have plenty of room for your everyday essentials, but the bag won't be bulky.
 This is a great size to keep with you all the time.